cu-library/mp-activity/README.md

-# mp-activity
+# Open Data Book Club: Mapping MP Votes

-Open Data Book Club: mapping MP activity with Leaflet &amp; data from OpenParliament.ca
+We used data from [OpenParliament.ca](https://openparliament.ca/) and [Leaflet](http://leafletjs.com/) to map MP votes in the most recent session of parliament, session 41-2.
+Use the slider (created with [Leaflet-Slider](https://github.com/Eclipse1979/leaflet-slider)) to highlight MPs who are more/less present for House votes.

 ## Data

 TBD